UBC-MDS/introduction-machine-learning/chapters/en/module3.md

 <choice id="1" >
 <opt text="True">

-The fundamental tradeoff of ML states:  As  model complexity ↑,     𝐸_train ↓     but 𝐸valid−𝐸train  tend to ↑.
+The fundamental tradeoff of ML states:  As model complexity ↑,     𝐸_train ↓     but 𝐸_valid−𝐸_train  tend to ↑.

 </opt>